 Anomaly alerts (24h)

-2 to review
+to review

 Multi-location balance

-Why operations becomes the founder's problem at exactly the wrong time.
+Why operations becomes the founder's problem at exactly the wrong time

-What we automate, in plain English.
+What we improve, in plain English

 Workflow 1